near/docs/docs/5.api/rpc/providers.md

 ---

 There are multiple RPC providers from which you can choose from.
 These providers will work as intermediaries to help you interact with the NEAR network.
-Depending on where the provider is located you'll experience different levels of latency.
+Depending on where the provider is located you'll experience different latency levels.
 You can potentially use multiple providers for redundancy and balancing.